-The Muruntau gold mine located in Uzbekistan is one of the largest open pit gold mines in the world.
+The Muruntau gold mine located in Uzbekistan is one of the largest open-pit gold mines in the world.
 It is also the world’s fifth deepest open-pit mine.
-It produces 2Moz gold per annum.
-Navoi Mining & Metallurgy Combinat (NGMK) owns the mine.
+It produces 66t gold per annum.
+The state-owned company, Navoi Mining & Metallurgical Combinat (NGMK) owns and operates the mine.

 The mine was discovered in 1958.
-It measures about 3.5km by three kilometres and has a current mining depth of 600m, which is planned to be extended beyond 1,000m.
+It measures about 3.5km by 3km and has a current mining depth of 600m, which is planned to be extended beyond 1,000m.
 Surface mining works commenced in 1967.